Singapore Landmarks

 MRT: Dhoby Ghaut Station (NS24)

 The Istana is the official residence of the President of Singapore.
-It is built on an old nutmeg plantation and was originally the residence for the British Crown representative.
+It's built on an old nutmeg plantation and was originally the residence for the British Crown representative.
 The building itself is magnificent with an array of design influences including, Gothic, Chinese, Malay, Renaissance and Roman Classical.
 The rolling greens are home to many rare plants all carefully maintained by the Singapore Botanic Gardens.
-Five times a year the Istana opens its gates to members of the public.
+Five times a year on certain national holidays the Istana opens its gates to members of the public.

 Lau Pa Sat